-The complete contract will consist of the same annexes of the standard Twinning contract (see section 3.8).
-The template for the twinning contract attached to this twinning manual identifies the specific provisions for twinning light.
+The complete contract will consist of the same annexes of the standard Twinning Contract (see section 3.8).
+The template for the Twinning Contract attached to this Manual identifies the specific provisions for Twinning light.

 As the possibility of forming consortia is ruled out in "Twinning Light", there will further be no Annex A8.